OpenSUM/HashtagGen/README.md

 ```

-## Data
+## DataSet

 We construct a Chinese large-scaletopic hashtag generation dataset (WHG) containing multiple areas from Weibo.
-If you want to acquire the  WHG \& THG corpus, please contact us, you will download the application form
-and fill, then fax or e-mail.
+If you want to acquire the  WHG \& THG corpus, please contact us, you will download the [application form](https://drive.google.com/file/d/1bZixZRQ8ypk-ZJByNl-juqyYR6NWiqBk/view?usp=sharing) and fill, then fax or e-mail.
 Contacts: Qianren Mao ( maoqr@act.buaa.edu.cn, cs: qianrenmao@gmail.com )

 ### Preview